 SYNDROME MAY-THURNER

 Cockett syndrome, also known as May-Thurner syndrome, manifests as the compression of the left common iliac vein by the right common iliac artery against the lumbar vertebrae.
-This relatively rare syndrome affects young women more often, although it can also be diagnosed in men.
+This relatively rare syndrome affects mainly young women, although it can also be diagnosed in men.

 WHAT IS THE TREATMENT FOR MAY-THURNER SYNDROME?

-A Doppler ultrasound and a CT scan allow visualization of the compression, or even occlusion, of the iliac vein by the artery.
-To restore blood drainage and prevent thrombosis or phlebitis, the compressed vein is opened.
-Indeed, via a venogram (X-ray of the veins), the vascular surgeon performs vein dilation with a balloon and places a stent to keep the vein open.
+A Doppler ultrasound, a CT scan, a MRI, an endovascular ultrasound and/or IVUS allow visualization of the compression, or even occlusion, of the iliac vein by the artery.
+The vein is decompressed by stent implantation.
+Indeed, via a venogram (X-ray of the veins), the vascular surgeon performs vein dilation with a balloon and places a stent to keep the vein open and restore a normal flow.

 CLINICAL CONSEQUENCES